Mechanism of Task-oriented Information Removal in In-context Learning: Task-oriented Information Removal in In-context Learning

-\textbf{Identify Denoising Heads in LMs.} Under the metric in \S\ref{sec:3.2}, we quantify each head’s contribution to task-oriented information removal by ablating it and re-evaluating the metrics on the hidden states produced by the ablated layer.
-A set of representative results on Layer 9 is shown in Fig.~\ref{fig:Exp_3_main_res} (refer to Appendix~\ref{appendix.more_exp_3} for other settings).
-Because eccentricity trends have a phase-transition pattern\footnote{As noted in~\S\ref{sec:3.2}, a contributive attention head may reduce eccentricity, but in later layers (e.g., Layer 10), once redundancy is sufficiently removed and task-relevant information aligns with the first principal component, the contributive information removal begins to increase the eccentricity.}, we use covariance flux to identify significantly contributing attention heads (termed as \textit{\textbf{D}enoising \textbf{H}eads} (DH)), with some (e.g., \#5, 7, 12, 15, 20, $\dots$) showing clear contributions to both metrics and accuracy.
-Setting $\pm3.5\%$ as the thresholds, we observe the distribution of the DHs, and also the anti-DHs whose ablations increase the covariance flux remarkably, as shown in Fig.~\ref{fig:DH_dis} (refer to Appendix~\ref{appendix.dh_dis} for more settings).
+\textbf{Identify Denoising Heads in LMs.} Following the ablate-and-remeasure method mentioned in~\S\ref{sec.method}, a set of representative results on Layer 9 is shown in Fig.~\ref{fig:Exp_3_main_res} (refer to Appendix~\ref{appendix.more_exp_3} for other settings).
+Because eccentricity trends have a phase-transition pattern\footnote{As noted in~\S\ref{sec:3.2}, a contributive operation may reduce eccentricity, but in later layers (e.g., Layer 10), once redundancy is sufficiently removed and task-relevant information aligns with the first principal component, the contributive information removal begins to increase the eccentricity.}, we use covariance flux to identify significantly contributing attention heads (i.e., \textit{\textbf{D}enoising \textbf{H}eads} (DH)), with some (e.g., \#5, 7, 12, 15, 20, $\dots$) showing clear contributions to both metrics and accuracy.
+Setting\footnote{Note that the goal of this experiment is to identify a subset of prominent denoising heads for visualization or causal analysis, rather than to exhaustively capture all potential candidates.
+Therefore, as discussed in Appendix~\ref{appendix.threshold}, the threshold should be a relatively selective but not extreme value.
+Based on the visualization in Fig.~\ref{fig:curve}, we consider $3.5\%$ or $5\%$ (mentioned below) to be an ideal choice.} $\pm3.5\%$ as the thresholds, we observe the distribution of the DHs, and also the anti-DHs whose ablations increase the covariance flux remarkably, as shown in Fig.~\ref{fig:DH_dis} (refer to Appendix~\ref{appendix.dh_dis} for more settings).
 While the DHs can be observed in almost every layer, their numerical advantage against the anti-DHs emerges only in the middle-to-late layers, where task-oriented information removal becomes apparent as discussed in~\S\ref{sec:3.2}.
 This further suggests the transition from early-stage task-agnostic encoding~\citep{cho2025revisiting} to later-stage task-related filtering: in the former, most heads conduct non-selective query encoding, leading to anti-DHs; in the latter, more DHs play a selective and decisive role.
 Moreover, during this experiment, we find more interesting attention heads as shown in Appendix~\ref{appendix.CH}.

 \textbf{Denoising Heads are Independent of Induction Heads.} To demonstrate the independence of information removal behavior and also DHs against the induction heads, we observe the overlap of induction heads and the DHs.
 In detail, we calculate the magnitude of induction for each head as the sum of attention scores from all the label tokens to the last token, and visualize it together with the ablation effects on the covariance flux, as shown in Fig.~\ref{fig:DH_vs_IH} (refer to Appendix~\ref{appendix.dhvsih} for other settings), where we find that: although induction heads and task-oriented information removal emerge in similar layers, these attention heads rarely overlap, which clearly suggests that: DHs, and their task-oriented information removal effect, is an independent and novel operation evoked by the ICL-prompted LMs.